idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ```

 ---
-### Remember to always add checks to the UniHandler to ensure that the calls are right, so there wont be situations where a player fires a Skill that he doesnt have access too. ( the bare minimun is to add additional checks)
+### Remember to always add checks to the UniHandler to ensure that the calls are right, so there wont be situations where a player fires a Skill that he doesn't have access too. (the bare minimum is to add additional checks)
-## Why i didnt add it? because this is universal, and it wont fit the criterias for everyone. just add your own checks to ensure that the client call is allowed.
+## Why didn't I add it?
+Because this is universal, and it won't fit the criteria for everyone.
+Just add your own checks to ensure the client call is allowed.

 ## Predictive vs Non-Predictive mode

 ### Predictive mode (default)